 Medications were ineffective, and Spier’s suffering was heartbreaking for his family to watch.
 Hoping to find ways to alleviate the distress Alex was experiencing, his son Greg and daughter-in-law Kathy decided to try cannabis gummies they’d gotten from a relative in Colorado.
 The results were dramatic and positive.
 “It helped him sleep and calmed him down when he became aggressive.
 It was such an incredible relief for him,” said Kathy.

-Meanwhile, the Spiers had become acquainted with Brent P. Forester, MD, MSc, chief of McLean’s Center of Excellence in Geriatric Psychiatry, through their mutual interest in Alzheimer’s disease.
+Meanwhile, the Spiers had become acquainted with Brent P. Forester, MD, MSc, chief of McLean’s Division of Geriatric Psychiatry, through their mutual interest in Alzheimer’s disease.
 After learning of the gummy bears’ efficacy, Forester was intrigued.
 Perhaps the elder Spier’s experience could be replicated in a study.

 Forester tapped McLean colleague Staci Gruber, PhD, one of the foremost cannabis researchers in the country, to co-lead the study.
 The Spiers agreed to underwrite the research, which is pending approval from government entities and McLean’s Institutional Review Board before it can begin enrolling patients.
 “This research is so important because the U.S. Food and Drug Administration has never approved a single compound to treat any of the behavioral symptoms of Alzheimer’s disease—such as psychosis, aggression, agitation, and anxiety,” said Forester.